symfony/symfony-docs/doctrine/associations.rst

 category, but the category data isn't actually retrieved until you ask for the category (i.e. it's "lazily loaded").

-Because we mapped the optiona ``OneToMany`` side, you can also query in the other direction::
+Because we mapped the optional ``OneToMany`` side, you can also query in the other direction::

     public function showProductsAction($id)